Getting Started with OpenTelemetry Visualization - A Practical Guide

 What's the difference between OpenTelemetry and visualization tools?

 OpenTelemetry is a framework for collecting and exporting telemetry data.
-Visualization tools take this data and create graphical representations.
-While OpenTelemetry standardizes data collection, visualization tools focus on presenting that data in meaningful ways.
+Visualization tools take this data and create graphical representations that help make sense of the ingested telemetry data.
+While OpenTelemetry standardizes data collection, visualization tools focus on presenting that data in meaningful ways for the end users.

 Can OpenTelemetry data be visualized in real-time?